Jevania/Jevania/README.md

 ![jevania](https://user-images.githubusercontent.com/70984049/151746590-a54d8905-c902-4e11-9c4b-2bdbd576871b.gif)

 ### hey there 👋
 I am currently enrolled in Del Institute of Technology.
 I like to learn new things, especially programming.
-I'm currently an iOS Developer Intern at Apple Developer Academy @ ILB.
-I learn Java in college recently, and also learn to develop apps on iOS using some frameworks with Swift which are UIKit and SwiftUI.
+In addition to taking every informations systems challenge offered during sessions in college, I became an iOS developer intern in my second year at Apple Developer Academy @ IL.
+I learn to develop apps on iOS using some frameworks with Swift which are UIKit and SwiftUI.
 Long journey to go!

 ## 📈 My GitHub Stats